Privacy

 CQUniversity is committed to protecting user privacy.
-The University understands and appreciates that visitors and users of this website are concerned about their privacy and the confidentiality and security of personal information that may be provided.
+The University recognises and appreciates that you may be concerned about your privacy and the confidentiality and security of personal information that may be provided.

 Collection, use and disclosure of information